-- a. limited to 13 credits and must earn a minimum GPA of 2.0 for the warning or probationary period. - b. required to meet with a representative from the Center for Academic Success to determine an appropriate plan for academic success.
-This plan is articulated in a contract that must be signed by the student, a representative from the Center for Academic Success, the student's academic advisor and then filed with the Office of the Registrar. - c.
+- a. limited to 13 credits and must earn a minimum GPA of 2.0 for the warning or probationary period. - b. required to meet with a representative from the Center for Student Enrichment to determine an appropriate plan for academic success.
+This plan is articulated in a contract that must be signed by the student, a representative from the CSE, and the student's academic advisor before being filed with the Registrar's Office. - c.
 Failure to submit the signed contract to the Registrar's Office by the official drop-date for the semester may result in withdrawal for the semester. - d.
-Students on academic warning or academic probation are required to complete an Academic Progress Report twice during the semester and submit a copy to both their academic advisor and to the specified representative from the Center for Academic Success. - e.
+Students on academic warning or academic probation are required to complete an Academic Progress Report twice during the semester and submit a copy to both their academic advisor and to the specified representative from the Center for Student Enrichment. - e.
 Students on academic warning or academic probation are required to meet with their academic advisor a minimum of 3 times a semester (suggested monthly) to review their academic progress. - f.
-Students on academic warning or academic probation are required to meet with a representative from the Center for Academic Success a minimum of 5 times during the semester to review the items stipulated in the agreed on contract.
+Students on academic warning or academic probation are required to meet with a representative from the Center for Student Enrichment a minimum of 5 times during the semester to review the items stipulated in the agreed on contract.
 Bi-weekly meetings are strongly suggested. - g.
 Students failing to meet the requirements outlined above will be reviewed by the Academic Standing Committee at the end of the semester and may be subject to academic suspension.